award

 Trucking Accident Attorneys

-Truck statistics are a serious concern in the United States, especially because commercial trucks and delivery trucks are on the roads at an increasingly high rate fueled by the COVID-19 pandemic.
-With almost everyone now resorting to online purchases, the need for delivery trucks has been at an all-time high.
+Making commercial trucking safer is a serious concern in the United States, especially because commercial vehicles and delivery trucks are on the roads at an increasingly high rate, fueled by the COVID-19 pandemic.

-There are around 5,000 fatalities that result from truck accidents each year in the United States.
-This is a record-high amount compared to any other year, and many experts have stated that this number could be much more since not all truck accidents are reported to each state’s Department of Motor Vehicles.
+There are around 150,000 injuries and 5,000 fatalities that result from truck accidents each year in the United States.
+Not only is this a record number of incidents, because not all accidents are reported to the Department of Motor Vehicles, the real number may be even higher.

-If you or a loved one have been severely injured in a truck accident, look no further, and contact our experienced truck accident attorneys today.
-If you have lost a loved one in a truck accident, our professional team of trucking accident lawyers will help you get the compensation you need.
+If you or a loved one have been injured in a truck accident, contact our experienced attorneys today.
+If you have lost a loved one in a truck accident, our professional and compassionate team will help you get the compensation you deserve.

-Trucking accidents could get very difficult and complex to piece together and figure out the cause.
-Every factor, including the time of day and the truck driver’s hours that day could play a key factor in the trucking accident.
+Trucking accidents can be very complex, especially when seeking to determine fault.
+Every factor, including the time of day and the truck driver’s hours that day, can play a key factor in that determination.

-Our qualified truck accident attorneys will help you get the compensation you deserve.
-Going through an accident is not easy, especially if it is a large big rig accident.
-A truck company will try to downplay their liability as much as possible to avoid having to pay anything.
-Trucking companies have liability insurance, and an experienced truck accident attorney will not settle for a lesser amount for you.
+Our qualified accident attorneys will help you get the compensation you deserve.
+Getting into an accident is a frightening and traumatic event, especially if it is a large big rig accident.
+A truck company may try to downplay their liability as much as possible.
 Our attorneys will fight for maximum compensation for you, regardless of whether it’s an individual trucker or a trucking company.

 Why should I hire a trucking accident attorney?

-• They will negotiate and communicate with the other parties involved in the lawsuit
+• An experience lawyer can negotiate and communicate with the other parties involved in the lawsuit, saving you the time and frustration

-• In the event that there needs to be a claim filed with the insurance company, it could be much stronger to have an experienced attorney on your side
+• In the event that there needs to be a claim filed with the insurance company, having an experienced attorney on your side can help build a stronger case

 Who Can Be Held Responsible for a Trucking Accident?

 In many cases, the trucking companies are held liable for negligence in a trucking accident.
-The trucking firm that hired the driver can be held liable for negligent hiring, failing to inspect driving logs, failing to train their drivers, etc. This is established by asserting a negligence claim against the trucking company.
+The company that hired the driver could also be held liable for negligent hiring, failing to inspect driving logs, failing to train their drivers, etc. Establishing evidence of any of these factors is important when making a negligence claim against the trucking company.

-The trucking company may be able to be held liable through something called vicarious liability.
-Vicarious liability holds the employer liable for the actions of their employees, but the truck drivers themselves could also be held liable for failing to prevent the accident.
+The trucking company could be held liable through something called vicarious liability.
+This holds the employer liable for the actions of their employees, although the truck drivers themselves may also be liable for any actions leading to the accident.

-Besides the trucking firm, other parties like the truck’s maintenance company could also be held responsible in the event that the truck has not properly been maintained, and that caused the accident.
+Besides the trucking firm, other parties like the maintenance company could also be held responsible in the event that the truck had not properly been maintained, if that failure contributed to the accident.

 The truck manufacturing company could also be held responsible in a product liability lawsuit if there was a defect that caused the accident.
 Product liability lawsuits hold manufacturers and retailers accountable for manufacturing a product that has either a design defect, manufacturing defect, or warning defect.
-For more information, contact our product liability attorneys today.
+For more information, contact our team today.

 What Causes Trucking Accidents?